MorMeshulam/3DPrintQueue/README.md

  ## The Project
  - this project originally created for printers but can be used for any other subject.
- - the project built from scratch and has minimum depandecies.
+ - the project built from scratch and has minimum dependencies.
- - we use react-script to run tha app but you also have webpack preperd folder.
+ - we use react-script to run the app but you also have webpack prepared folder.

  ## Getting started